 Attendance not payable with another service

-You can’t bill an attendance item with an item containing 1 of the following phrases in its item description:
+You can’t bill an attendance item with an item containing one of the following phrases in the item description:

 - 'each attendance'

 - 'including associated consultation'.

 These items already include an attendance.

 Scenario 4 - Attendance not payable with another service

 You see a patient for a consultation before performing peritoneal dialysis.

 - Item 13112 - Peritoneal dialysis, establishment of, by abdominal puncture and insertion of temporary catheter (including associated consultation).

 You can’t bill a consultation item because this service is included in item 13112.

 Subsequent attendance with an item in Group T8